Pmtr is one of my many C projects. Back to the pmtr Github page.

 Pmtr restarts the job if a change is detected.

-job { name bitcoin-daemon dir /home/bitcoin cmd /usr/bin/bitcoind user bitcoin env HOME=/home/bitcoin depends { /home/bitcoin/.bitcoin/bitcoin.conf } }
+job { name demo-daemon dir /home/demo cmd /usr/bin/demod user demo env HOME=/home/demo depends { /home/demo/.demo/demo.conf } }

 bounce every